Ben Cantelon

 As metaphors go, the idea of living life in full color offers Ben Cantelon plenty of material.
 Throughout Everything In Color - his second full-length album - the Canadian-born worship leader and songwriter, draws worshippers to a fuller, brighter view of God.

 Ben’s childhood was rich in both music and faith.
-His father, Brent, is pastor of Christian Life Assembly Church in Vancouver, a position he took over from his own father, Don Cantelon.
+His father, Brent, was pastor of Christian Life Assembly Church in Vancouver, a position he took over from his own father, Don Cantelon.

 From an early age, Ben’s musical talent was evident.
 And by the time he had reached his teens, he felt challenged to focus his artistic energy on worship alone.